PERSOL HR DATA BANK in APAC

 On public holiday/within normal working hours: 2 times the hourly rate of pay (if overtime, 3 times the hourly rate of pay)

-Public Holidays(Article 60D)
+Public Holidays(Section 60D)

 In any calendar year, at least 11 gazetted public holidays (inclusive of 5 compulsory public holidays) and other holidays set out in the Holidays Act 1951 as public holidays